 Healthcare Consulting, Management and Policy Careers

-“A healthcare consultant acts as an analyst, learning about a healthcare-related organization’s operations in order to improve efficiencies.
+A healthcare consultant acts as an analyst, learning about a healthcare-related organization’s operations in order to improve efficiencies.
 One of the big roles a consultant plays in any industry is to help an organization identify ways to reduce costs and increase revenue.
 These jobs are found in all varieties of healthcare organizations from hospitals and medical facilities to health insurance companies.
 Healthcare consultants can be hired directly by the healthcare company as an ongoing consultant or analyst, or they might work for an outside consulting company that sends people to consult at a variety of client organizations.”
 Read more at flexjobs.

-“Health policy broadly describes the actions taken by governments—national, state, and local—to advance the public’s health.
-It is not a single action but requires a range of legislative and regulatory efforts ranging from ensuring air and water quality to supporting cancer research,” per Healthfully.
 “Health policy analysts (or health policy specialists) in the public sector assess existing healthcare programs and delivery policies and develop new legislation designed to improve access to healthcare, shorten wait times, or lower costs.
 Not all health policy analysts are employed by governments or government agencies.
 Health policy analysts also work for think tanks, nonprofit organizations, and community groups.
 Some develop new policies and lobby legislators to enact their innovations as law.
 Others spend their days developing internal policies for hospitals, insurance companies, and medical networks.”
 Read more about the responsibilities, skills needed, and earnings at Noodle.

-“Health care administrators, also known as health services managers and health care managers, direct the operation of hospitals, health systems and other types of organizations.
-They have responsibility for facilities, services, programs, staff, budgets” and more per explorehealthcareers.
-“While few healthcare administrators interact directly with patients, they do develop and maintain systems intended to enhance the overall health of the community in which they serve.
+Health administrators, often referred to as health managers, are professionals in charge of the healthcare facility operations.
+Their jobs are multifaceted, and administrators generally have a number of different responsibilities, such as coordinating medical and health services, supervising staff, establishing workplace procedures and systems, ensuring adherence to health care policies and laws, managing overall financial effectiveness, and creating educational programs.
+While health administrators rarely work directly with patients, they are charged with developing and maintaining healthcare systems that address the health of the community they serve.
 They also regularly work closely with a number of other healthcare professionals, such as physicians, surgeons, nurses, technicians, and even insurance agents.
 Most medical and health services managers work in hospitals, physician offices, residential care services, outpatient care centers, or government facilities.”
-Read common job titles, work setting, and earnings at Discover Health Admin.
+Read common job titles, work setting, and earnings at University HQ.

 Information Gathering